jindai1783/Recipe_For_Everything/rails.md

 ```

 7.
-_Migrating the database in heroku_
+_Migrating the database in heroku_ This is done after pushing the main contents to heroku
 ```
 heroku run rake db:migrate
 ```